 Focus on pleasure and not performance

 An article on Net Doctor describes how worrying about performance can disconnect us from pleasure.
 Most of my sexual past involved trying to ‘look good’.
-There were times during sex when I couldn’t orgasm because I didn’t want to create an ‘ugly face’.
-Or I wouldn’t orgasm because I’d be concentrating too much on how I sounded and how my body appeared.
+There were times during sex when I couldn’t climax because I didn’t want to create an ‘ugly face’.
+Or I would be concentrating too much on how I sounded and how my body appeared.

 To become more sexually confident, you have to let yourself go.
 Whenever insecure thoughts enter your head, think about your body’s reactions.
 Pay attention to your breathing and how you’re responding.